-Trump claims Gov. Cuomo told him he wouldn’t run against him
+Trump warns Cuomo: Anybody who runs against me ‘suffers’

 - Woman tells police she's a 'clean, thoroughbred, white girl'

-But Trump, who flirted with a run for governor before setting his eye on the White House, claimed that Cuomo called him and said, “I will never run for president against you.”
+Trump said that Cuomo, who is running for re-election against “Sex and the City” star Cynthia Nixon, called him and told him, “I’ll never run for president against you.”

 “But maybe he wants to,” Trump went on, adding: “Oh, please do it.
 Please.
 Please.
 He did say that.
 Maybe he meant it.
-The one thing we know — and they do say — anybody who runs against Trump suffers.”
+The one thing we know — and they do say — anybody that runs against Trump suffers.
+That’s the way it should be.”

-Cuomo, who became governor in 2011, is among the long list of Democrats discussed as a possible 2020 White House contender.
+Trump, who flirted with a gubernatorial run before setting his eyes on the White House, argued that New York could have the lowest taxes in the nation if Cuomo had allowed hydraulic fracturing, or fracking, in the state and claimed Cuomo “wants to take away your Second Amendment.”

+“It’s very sad to see what’s happened with New York,” he said.
+“This could have been Boomtown, U.S.A.”